50 years hadpassed. Another 100 will pass and there is always going to be someone

 addition to musicians, film makers have reinforced the notion that the

-upside down cross is an anti-Christian symbol as illustrated by The Omen in 1976 and The Exorcism of Emily Rose in 2005.
+upside down cross is an anti-Christian symbol as illustrated by

 The symbol has also been used to communicate support for communism.